 - Can tie directly into a home or office outlet, without a converter

 - Low electromagnetic interference (great for sensitive electronic devices)

 - Stability for circuit boards and sensitive electronics

 - You can run your product on battery power

-In reality, there will likely be several factors in your design that will drive the type of motor you choose.
-If you’re using circuit boards, batteries, and require fine tuning on your speed controls, a DC motor is the way to go.
-If you’re going for high power, efficiency, and long lasting, an AC motor will do the trick.
+In reality, there will likely be several factors in your design that will dictate the type of motor you choose.
+If you’re using circuit boards or batteries and require fine-tuning on your speed controls, a DC motor is the way to go.
+If you’re going for high power, efficiency, and a long-lasting powerplant, an AC motor will do the trick.

 For all of your custom motor components, AC or DC, look no further than Fictiv.
 A wide range of materials can be CNC machined to extremely tight tolerances to ensure your motor can maintain precision and reliability.
 And with the CNC process, you’ll get your parts quickly, which is critical for both custom one-off CNC machined motor parts, maintenance/repair parts, and production-scale components.

 If you’re tasked with sourcing and supplying CNC machined motor parts, Fictiv is your operating system for custom manufacturing that makes part procurement faster, easier, and more efficient.
 In other words, Fictiv lets engineers, like you, engineer.